S.S. Bismarck / R.M.S. Majestic

-Following the war, she was handed over to the Allies as part of war reparations.
-In the end, the White Star Line acquired her, and renamed her R.M.S.
-Majestic.
-In taking on this new name, she became the second ship of the title to serve in White Star's ranks; the first Majestic, sister of the Teutonic, entered their service in.
+Following the Armistice, Bismarck was handed over to the Allies as part of war reparations.
+In the end, the White Star Line purchased her and renamed her the Majestic.
+In taking on this new name, she became the second ship of the title to serve in White Star’s ranks; the first Majestic, sister of the Teutonic, entered their service in 1890.

-She was completed at the Blohm & Voss yards to White Star's specifications, although it was clear that they were not particularly happy about losing their greatest accomplishment to a British line.
+The behemoth liner was completed at the Blohm & Voss yards to White Star’s specifications, although it was clear that the Germans were not particularly happy about losing their greatest accomplishment to the British.
 In the end, when White Star arrived to formally take possession of the ship, they found her painted in HAPAG colors, and under her original name and registry, along with a few other surprises.

 The ship left Hamburg for a very brief set of trials on March 28, 1922.
 After successfully passing these tests, some more work to complete her was carried out, and she arrived in Southampton on April 10, 1922, now under White Star’s colors, and with her new name emblazoned on her prow.

-The largest liner in the world was back in White Star's stables.
-For the remainder of her career, she proved to be a much-loved and popular vessel.
+Once again, the White Star Line had the largest liner in the world in their stables.
+For the remainder of her career, the Majestic proved to be a much-loved and popular vessel.

 She was laid up in early 1936, eventually being sold to the Royal Navy to serve as the training ship H.M.S.
 Caledonia.
 In September of 1939, she caught fire and sank; she was finally scrapped, her steel being recycled for the war effort.

 If you are interested in the history of the Bismarck / Majestic, make sure that you keep an eye open for Mark Chirnside’s book, RMS MAJESTIC: The ‘Magic Stick’ (The History Press, October 2006).
 According to the blurb: